JoseAlbanoGaspar/FEUP-SGI/tp2/README.md

 - nodes: associative array/list with all the scene nodes.
 - rootId: the id of the root node

-NOTES:
-1. for each entity type, there are no repeated ids.
-For instance, if there are two nodes with the same id, the parser will complain and the scene will not be loaded.
-2. For each loaded entity, the parser will check if all the required attributes are present.
-If not, the parser will complain and the scene will not be loaded.
-3. For each entity, a descriptor defined in the constructor defines the attribute's name, type, requiredness, default value.
-4. **DO NOT CHANGE MySceneData.js IT WILL BE MODIFIED OR REPLACED DURING EVALUATION**

 ## Custom attributes
 Use  the custom attribute in the data objects to add further attributes: